p-adams/pyxis/README.md

 Pyxis currently supports the following operations:

-a) isEmpty : test whether container is empty or not.
+1) isEmpty : test whether container is empty or not.

-b) clear : empties container
+2) clear : empties container

-c) size  : returns number of entries in container.
+3) size  : returns number of entries in container.

-d) locate(key) : locates value of entry by key.
+4) locate(key) : locates value of entry by key.

-e) insert(key, value) : inserts a unique key into container in sorted order.
+5) insert(key, value) : inserts a unique key into container in sorted order.

-f) remove(key) : removes key and its associated value from the container.
+6) remove(key) : removes key and its associated value from the container.